 Voxel size needs to be smaller than the desired anatomical structure for adequate representation.
 For example, the first sign of periapical inflammatory lesion is discontinuity of the lamina dura; thus, if visualization changes to the periapical area (lamina dura and PDL space) is desired, a CBCT less than 0.2 mm needs to be acquired.
 Structures smaller than the voxel size will not be visualized in the scan (example, small cracks in the enamel).
-As previously mentioned, soft tissue structures (mucosa, gingiva, cartilage, nerves, blood vessels) cannot be evaluated in a CBCT study.
+As previously mentioned, soft tissue structures including mucosa, gingiva, cartilage, nerves and blood vessels cannot be evaluated in a CBCT study.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.